Seleni Institute: Founders

 Nitzia Logothetis is a psychotherapist.
 She has a psychology degree from Brown University, an MSc in child development from the University of London, and an MA in counseling for mental health and wellness from New York University's Steinhardt School of Culture, Education, and Human Development.
+Logothetis' brother Nicholas serves as a Board Director.

 George Logothetis is the chairman and CEO of the Libra Group.
 Nitzia Logothetis (née Embiricos) and her husband George live in Manhattan, and have two sons and a daughter.